wonjun-seo/cosmos/_labs/lab01.md

 - Create `test` directory whereever you want.
 - Open VS code and click `File-Open folder`  and choose `test`.
 - Create `README.md` file.
-- Type anything :) Quick reference to markdown syntax: https://www.markdownguide.org/cheat-sheet/
+- Type anything you want.
+Quick reference to markdown syntax: <https://www.markdownguide.org/cheat-sheet/>
 - Press `Cmd+S` (Mac) or `Ctrl+S` (Windows) to save it.
 - Click source-control icon on the left.
 - Click `Initialize repository`.
 Now, in `test` directory, a hidden directory `.git` is created.